dbaltor/iac-exercise/README.md

     public_key_path = "./keys/nginx-aws-iac.pub"
     aws_region      = "eu-west-2"
     ```
-    The content above defines the SSH key name and the path to the SSH public key file, and the AWS region to be used.
+    The content above defines the SSH key name and the path to the SSH public key file, as well as the AWS region to be used.
 Possible options are:
     - eu-west-2
     - eu-west-1
     - us-east-1